Stellar Infant Dentistry | Pediatric Dentist in Westminster, CO

 Preparing for the First Visit

-Mom and dad, baby, and the dentist all need to prepare for that first infant dentistry visit.
-Up to a certain age, there’s not much you can do to explain the dentist to a very young child, but if they are preschool age or older, you can give them an explanation of what to expect from this new experience.
+Mom and dad, baby, and the pediatric dentist all need to prepare for that first infant dentistry visit.
+Up to a certain age, there’s not much you can do to explain the pediatric dentist to a very young child, but if they are preschool age or older, you can give them an explanation of what to expect from this new experience.
 Be sure to cover the importance of going to the dentist.
 Be understanding and try to help them feel excited about this Big Kid milestone.

 You can prepare for the first visit as a parent by discussing your questions and concerns with us.
 Keep in mind that your own history with dental offices is not your child’s.
 We encourage you to be honest with us about your views on dentists so that we can work together to ensure your child doesn’t inherit any dental anxiety.